1601-mma2013/Pasola/README.md

 ### a.
 Scope

 1. Objectives
-   - Creating a more convenient and enjoyable shopping experience where users can navigate inside a shopping mall at no cost.
+   - To create a guidance system inside a shopping mall.

    ​